pats5699/pats5699/README.md

   - Bachelor of Technology in Information Technology, Charotar University of Science and Technology

 ## 🧑🏽‍💻 Experience:
-  - Android Developer, WhiteCap Search
+  - Android Developer, WhiteCap Canada
   - Android Developer, QBurst

 ## 👨🏼 About Me: